GAN-supervised Seismic Data Reconstruction: An Enhanced-Learning for Improved Generalization: GAN-Guided Seismic reconstruction

-For the overlapping pixels within patches, we employ the median operation to effectively address any edge-related concerns.
+for the overlapping pixels within patches, we employ the median operation to effectively address any edge-related concerns.
 Thus, Eq.~\eqref{eq:recon} is the proposed solution to the problem in Eq.~\eqref{eq:acq}.
-We remark that the training of $\mathcal{M}_{\boldsymbol{\theta}}$ does not employ information or knowledge pertaining to $\mathbf{Y}$.
+We remark that the training of $\mathcal{M}_{\boldsymbol{\theta}}$ \leon{relies solely on the WGAN-generated images and}, does not employ information or knowledge about $\mathbf{Y}$.